Glossary of Telescope Terms:

 Slow Motions: The mechanism by which the telescope can pe precisely moved.

-Using gears, the worm wheel or screw connected to the various axes of the mounting head is turned by a flexy knob, or motor, to move the telescope to follow an object.
-Turning the mounting head around the RA axis at siderial rate.
+Using gears, the worm wheel or screw connected to the various axes of the mounting head is turned by a flexy knob, or motor, to move the telescope to follow an object by turning the mounting head around the RA axis at siderial rate.
 Other rates are used for objects other than stars.
 There is also a slow motion control on the Dec' axis for centering of the object and adjustment of the view.

 Stirrup Mounting: Best avoided.
 Not a very good design which can be troublesome - Also, always AZ in operation.